-Women have a unique evolutionary oxytocin mediated stress response to potential threat or danger, different from a more male fight-flight response.
+Women have a unique evolutionary oxytocin-mediated stress response to a potential threat or danger, different from a more male fight-flight response.
 Seek connection with safe relationships to heal.
 Many women’s business groups provide the ultimate safe support network!

 - Live in the present.

-Take some time to just be and do something that calms your mind and body with practices such as yoga, meditation, walking, and sitting in nature, etc. Focus on the current moment, what you are appreciative for, and what you are doing right now.
+Take some time to just be and do something that calms your mind and body with practices such as yoga, meditation, walking, sitting in nature, etc. Focus on the current moment, what you are appreciative of, and what you are doing right now.

 Stop yourself from worrying about what might or might not happen in the future or dwelling on the past.
 All you can control is now.
 By embracing this life simplified practice, you’ll find yourself thinking more sharply, feeling more energized, and dealing with less stress.
 (CLICK HERE for 4 Tips to Transform Your Mind)